mileslucas/sirius-b/README.md

 ## Usage

 The processing and analysis code is all located in `notebooks`.
 The order is `preprocessing` > `psf_subtraction`.
 Some helper library code is located in `src`.
 All of the paper figures were produced from scripts in `paper/figures`.

+## Appendix figure sets

+Many figures were excluded from the PDF version of the paper for brevity.
+The ADI processing reports are in `paper/figures/reports`, along with the PCA/NMF/GreeDS mosaics and reports.